Chantilly Trinity Necklace

 In this piece:

-- Vintage Limoges-style glass picture stone of eighteenth-century couple, made in West Germany circa 1950s or 1960s
+- Vintage Limoges-style glass picture stone of 18th-century couple, made in West Germany, circa 1950 - 1960

-- Amber glass and goldstone lampworked Cherry Brand cabochon from post World War II allied Occupied Japan
+- Amber glass and goldstone lampworked Cherry Brand cabochon manufactured in post World War II allied Occupied Japan

 - Vintage mid-century malachite glass cabochon, made in Western Germany